 Add this family favorite pasta recipe to your weekly menu.
-Quick and Easy Bacon and Tomato Pasta with Peas is ready in about 25 minutes.
+Quick and easy this Bacon and Tomato Pasta with Peas is ready in about 25 minutes.
 The sauce has a touch of white wine, chicken stock, and a generous helping of Parmesan cheese to make the dish extra delicious.
 Your family will LOVE this easy dinner recipe!

-Some of my family’s and personal chef clients’ favorite pasta dishes include Creamy Tomato Pasta, Super Cheesy and Easy Mac and Cheese, and Triple Cheese Stuffed Pasta Shells.
+Some of my family's and personal chef clients' favorite pasta dishes include Creamy Tomato Pasta, Super Cheesy and Easy Mac and Cheese, and Triple Cheese Stuffed Pasta Shells.
 These ultra cheesy and creamy dishes are amazing!
-But every once in a while, I’m looking to prepare a lightened pasta dish.
-That’s when I put on a big pot of water, heat up my sauté pan, and make my Quick and Easy Bacon and Tomato Pasta with Peas.
+But every once in a while, I'm looking to prepare a lightened pasta dish.

 - onion